 Up to one (1) grant will be awarded for a period of one (1) year.
-The grant may be renewed for up to four (4) additional years, subject to availability of funding.
-Anticipated total funding for the project will be up to \$200,000 in the first year.
-Applicants must demonstrate capacity to have the project fully functioning within forty-five (45) days following notification of the grant award.
+The grant may be renewed for up to four (4) additional one-year periods, subject to the availability of funding.
+Anticipated total funding for the project will be up to \$150,000 in the first year.
+Applicants must demonstrate the capacity to have the project fully functioning within forty-five (45) days following notification of the grant award.